On March 25th, 2006, the largest 'ever' public protest in the history of the United States occurred in the streets of downtown Los Angeles.

 With an estimated crowd assembly of over 1.5 million demonstrators, what is commonly known as "La Gran Marcha" (translated in English to "The Great March") in one day took the U.S. Latino American community from quite often being referred to as the "Sleeping Giant", to a position of internal self-awareness and outward public recognition that up until this moment in U.S. history had not been realized before.

-As of this writing, it has been exactly nine years to the day since the passing of this historic event.
-Next year will be the tenth year anniversary of La Gran Marcha.
+As of this writing, it has been exactly 15 years to the day since the passing of this historic event.
+In a mere five years, it will be the 20th year anniversary of La Gran Marcha.
 Yet, surprisingly, most people have still never heard of it.
-The first obvious question to this wonder is: Why?
+The first obvious question to this enigma is: Why?
 Why not?
-Why is this so-called "largest march" or "largest mass public demonstration" of all U.S. history so utterly unknown?
+Why is this so-called largest march or greatest mass public demonstration of all U.S. history so utterly unknown?

-As one of the many marchers, a personal friend to one of the main organizers, and a witness to this monumental event, I can assure you.
-This was no little matter.
-Like most things of tremendous significance, magnitude, and success, there are a great many people involved in creating this historic event.
+As one of the many marchers, a personal friend to one of the main organizers, and a witness to the enormity of The Great March, I can assure you.
+This was no little undertaking.
+Like most things of tremendous magnitude, significance and success, there were a great many people involved in creating this historic event.
 Unfortunately, it isn't even nearly possible to list them all here.
 As is often the case, many go unrecognized in the annals of history.
 It starts from the very bottom and continues all the way to the top.
-It doesn't matter if one spent time making a poster or a banner, put in hours in the rooms with other community organizers, was a hardcore activist, union leader, radio personality, part of a nonprofit organization, a religious institution, an online blogger, webmaster, smartphone user, or simply showed up.
-All of these parties mattered equally in importance.
-So too, because there were a great many organizations and social entities involved, given the extreme limitations of space available here, I'll refrain from naming even one.
-Be assured, however, more disclosure is coming soon.
+It doesn't matter if one spent their time making posters, banners, putting in hours with other community organizers, activists, union leaders, a radio personality, a webmaster, were part of a nonprofit organization's effort, a religious institution, an online blogger, smartphone user, or simply showed up.
+All of these parties mattered equally in their importance.
+Truly this was a massive grass roots U.S. Latino community demonstration of unity, solid cohesion and self-empowerment.

-What matters most when contemplating the importance of La Gran Marcha is the significance of what it immediately accomplished and the latent or direct effects of what has occured in subsequent years as a result.
+What matters most when contemplating the importance of La Gran Marcha is the significance of what it immediately accomplished and the direct effects of what has occured in subsequent years as a result.
 So what was the primary purpose of La Gran Marcha?
 It came about to defeat a U.S. Congressional threat.

 La Gran Marcha was a reaction to HR 4437, a bill introduced in the House of Representative of the 109th Congress, also known as the "Border Protection, Antiterrorism, and Illegal Immigration Act of 2005".
 Authored by Republicans, Jim Sensenbrenner of Wisconsin and Peter King of New York, it passed the United States House of Representatives on December 16, 2005 by a vote of 239 to 182 (with 92% of Republicans supporting it and 82% of the Democrats opposing).
 HR 4437 was then on its way to being voted on by the Republican controlled Senate which had then been giving signs of following a path similar to that of the House.
 Although often perceived as very sympathetic to immigrants, President George Bush Jr., a Republican, was being pressured by his party to not veto the bill if on his desk.